Hamoozi/NeuralNet-Randomized-Optimization/README.txt

-Hamza Wahhas
-4/3/23

-All 3 algorithms used in this project have been sourced from the mlrose python library.
-Functions including how to use the algorithms on certain optimzation problems have also been inspired by mlrose.

-Directions to run code.

-In order to run the code in any of the files, the user must have python installed along with the sklearn library, pandas library, numpy library and mlrose library.

-Each of the files is named after the learning algorithm implemented on it.
-When the user runs the code, they'll be prompted to input the file path of their data set.
-Note this is only works for CSV files (NO QUOTATION MARKS WHEN INPUTTING CSV PATH).
+# Optimization Algorithms Project

-In the first part of the project I use random hill climbing, simulated annealing and genetic algorithm for neural networks based off the heart disease dataset imported from kaggle (https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
+This project uses three optimization algorithms sourced from the `mlrose` Python library to solve various optimization problems.
+The first part of the project applies random hill climbing, simulated annealing, and genetic algorithm to neural networks based on the heart disease dataset imported from Kaggle.
+The second part of the project uses two different optimization problems: the Queens problem and the traveling salesperson problem.

-Used a loop for all neural networks in order to track data at all iterations in one pass rather than creating an individual loop for each one.
-Once the results are collected, we can use the mathplotlib library to plot our results on a graph of training accuracy vs iterations and test accuracy vs iterations.

-For the second part of the project I use two different optimzation problems.
-For the Queens problem I was guided by mlrose documentation (https://mlrose.readthedocs.io/en/stable/source/tutorial1.html).
-For the traveling salesperson problem I was guided by another mlrose doc (https://mlrose.readthedocs.io/en/stable/source/tutorial2.html).
-Note that are used are different from the documentaiton in order to preform best, more details in analsys.

-Follows same path as the first part for collecting data and plotting, but added time in order to further investigate results using the time library.
+## Prerequisites

+To run this code, you must have the following installed on your computer:

+- Python
+- `sklearn` library
+- `pandas` library
+- `numpy` library
+- `mlrose` library

+## Running the code

+1. Clone or download the repository to your computer.
+2. Open the project in your code editor.
+3. Run the desired script (each file is named after the learning algorithm implemented in it).
+4. When prompted, input the file path of your data set (note that this only works for CSV files and you should not use quotation marks when inputting the CSV path).

+## Usage

+When you run one of the scripts, you will be prompted to input the file path of your data set.
+The script will then apply the selected optimization algorithm to solve the specified problem.
+The results will be collected and plotted using the `mathplotlib` library to show training accuracy vs iterations and test accuracy vs iterations.

+For more detailed information on how each algorithm and problem is implemented, please refer to the comments in the code and the `mlrose` documentation.

+I hope this helps!
+Let me know if you have any questions or need further assistance 😊.